 (Here's a Peruvian shaman conducting a ritual for Mother Earth with her Danish host)

-After that big job, we moved down in scale and asked a small Danish village to stop watching TV for a week and adopt their neighbor's life instead.
+After that big task, we moved down in scale and asked a small Danish village to stop watching TV for a week and adopt their neighbor's life instead.

 (Watch that story unfold itself here)